 Customize your Israeli couscous salad with various flavors by adding other ingredients.
 There are lots of additions that complement the salad very well.

 - Veggies: Avocados, bell peppers, or kalamata olives pair particularly well with this salad.
+For added crunch, use air fried chickpeas.

 - Greens: Boost the nutrients by adding leafy greens such as baby spinach or arugula.